 It’s asparagus season again!
 There are many ways to cook green asparagus, and some people prefer it grilled or baked with a sauce.
 I also enjoyed the grilled one with a little salt on it, as I find it delicious.
 But today I wanted something different, so I made a cream soup, spinach and asparagus cream soup.

-Doing the grocery the other days, I saw a lovely good looking green asparagus.
+Doing the grocery the other days, I saw a lovely good-looking green asparagus.
 The color was vivid, and it was looking pretty fresh.
 Also, the price was excellent, so I could not leave it in the store.
-I found that in Germany, as they are huge fans of Asparagus, you can get high-quality ones at reasonable prices relatively easy.
+I found that in Germany, as they are huge fans of Asparagus, you can get high-quality ones at reasonable prices relatively easily.

 Making an asparagus cream soup